Entry No. 31: Hurry Up and Wait

 If you

 I attribute this to an obsessive need to be prepared for anything that life throws my way.
 I wasn't always this way.
-I would say that certain situations in my life molded me into being a person who needed to be prepared for every “what if?” scenario because I experienced things I could have never prepared for.
+I would say that certain situations in my life molded me into being a person who needed to be prepared for every “what if?” scenario because I experienced things I c

 See that “could have never”, that's the most important part.